appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 ### Share your application with the test groups manually

-When you have your build ready or uploaded your binary file to Appcircle, you can manually send the file to testers to let them download, install on their devices and run the application for testing purposes.
+Once your build is ready or the binary file is uploaded to Appcircle, the file can be manually sent to testers for downloading, installing on their devices, and running the application for testing purposes.

-Click on the Share with Testers button and select the [testing groups](/distribute/testing-groups) you created previously that need to receive this version of your application.
-Alternatively, you can enter email addresses of the testers here to send them the application regardless of the testing groups.
+Click on the 'Share with Testers' button, and the [testing groups](/distribute/testing-groups) previously created can be selected to receive this version of your application.
+Alternatively, email addresses of testers can be entered here to send the application directly, bypassing the testing groups.

 You can also add a message to testers including testing instructions and release notes.